alexandresoaresilva/holo_vid_label/README.md

    To use the Matlab-trained Faster RCNN, just run the app and download the model from the dropbox link copied to your clipboard.
 The app will give instructions on how to load the model.

-   To run the Python-based Faster RCNN (detectron2/pytorch), install Docker on your Windows or Linux system.
-Then, pull the holo cotton feat detector container from Docker Hub:
+   To run the Python-based Faster RCNN (detectron2/pytorch), install Docker on your Windows or Linux system (on Windows, Docker requires Windows Subsystem for Linux).

+   After isntalling Docker, pull the holo cotton feat detector container from the Docker Hub:

    https://hub.docker.com/r/alexandresoaresilva/holo_cotton_feat_detector